i-hann/Roll20-GMTools/README.md

 ### Death Sound Effects
 Treating Bar 3 as HP, any token that drops to 0 HP or lower will trigger a Death sound effect from the Roll20 Jukebox.
 In order for a Jukebox item to be used as a Death sound effect, it's title needs to begin with "Death:" (ex: "Death: Wilhelm Scream").

+### HP Tinting
+Treating Bar 3 as HP, any token that drops below 50% HP will be tinted on a gradient of yellow -> orange -> red until they hit 0.